-TU operates a capital contingency plan which gives the business guidance on actions / considerations at different SII capital coverage levels.
-For example, TU successfully implemented its capital contingency plan in the first quarter of 2017 following the announcement of the reduction in the Ogden discount rate from 2.5% to minus 0.75% on 27th February 2017.
+TU operates a Capital Contingency Plan which gives the business guidance on actions / considerations at different SII capital coverage levels.
+For example, TU successfully implemented its Capital Contingency Plan in the first quarter of 2017 following the announcement of the reduction in the Ogden discount rate from 2.5% to minus 0.75% on 27th February 2017.
 Together with 2017 profitability and the implementation of additional reinsurance this increased TU's coverage from 101% to 169% at the end of 2017.
+The change in the Ogden discount rate in August 2019 from -0.75% to -0.25% for England and Wales was adverse to expectations, but did not materially change TU's capital position.